 Depending on the cause and severity of the pain, your provider may recommend exercise to help treat your back pain.
 Your provider can work with you to create an exercise plan that is safe for you, and that helps strengthen the muscles of your back, stomach, and legs.
 These muscles play a key role in supporting the spine.
 Strengthening these muscles can relieve back pain and help prevent future injury.

 Your physician may also recommend back stretches to relieve muscle tension, increase the flexibility of the spine, and reduce back spasms and pain.

 Trigger Point Injection (TPI)

 Trigger point injection is used for pain that is caused by “knots,” known as trigger points.
 These trigger points can cause back pain by irritating nearby nerves.
-A provider can treat this condition using trigger point injections (TPI).
-The procedure, which normally takes only a few minutes, usually involves injecting a local anesthetic or saline, sometimes accompanied by a corticosteroid, into the trigger point.
-As a result, the trigger point becomes inactive and the pain is relieved.
+A provider can treat this condition by using trigger point injections (TPI).
+The procedure, which usually takes only a few minutes, usually involves injecting a local anesthetic or saline, sometimes accompanied by a corticosteroid, into the trigger point.
+As a result, the trigger point becomes inactive, and the pain is relieved.

 What can I do at home to help my back pain?

 A visit to the clinic is not necessary for all back pain.
 However, if your symptoms are severe or last for more than two weeks, you should seek medical attention.
 Whether or not you visit a health care provider, there are several things you can do at home to help your back pain treatment.

 While your back heals, avoid activities that can significantly strain the back, as these could cause further injury.
 However, you should continue exercising moderately under your provider’s guidance.
 In most cases, exercise is more helpful for back pain than rest.

 To decrease swelling, apply an ice pack to the painful area.
 You can also use over-the-counter painkillers to relieve pain and increase comfort.